turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

    error: ''
 }
 ```
-##### Take a few minutes and review the `fetchStaff`, `fetchBios`, and `commponentDidMount` methods that are being used to fetch our data and handle our loading and error cases.
+##### Take a few minutes and review the `fetchStaff`, `fetchBios`, and `componentDidMount` methods that are being used to fetch our data and handle our loading and error cases.

 ### Converting to Redux

 To start, we will need to add Redux, React-Redux, and Redux-Thunk as dependencies of our project so that we can use them.
-I'm also going to go ahead and install the redux-devtools-extention.
+I'm also going to go ahead and install the redux-devtools-extension.
 I have found that this is easier to use when passing multiple arguments to `createStore()`.

 `npm install --save redux react-redux redux-thunk redux-devtools-extension`

 ### Designing our state

-From what we already have, we know our state needs to have 3 propertes:
+From what we already have, we know our state needs to have 3 properties:

 * **staff**
 * **isLoading**